Understanding Tuition & Fees

 Learn how the tuition and fees at Clarke compare to other U.S. colleges and universities, and find out what you can do to successfully plan for feasible price growth.

 How do Tuition & Fees at Clarke Compare With Other Colleges?

 How Much Does Clarke Charge for Tuition?

 In the 2016 - 2017 school year, full time students at Clarke were charged $30,900, prior to corrections for financial need. $29,900 was the cost of tuition. $1,000 was the price of fees.

 Unfortunately, this college doesn't offer any reductions to residents of the state.

-The tuition and fee costs cited here don't include room and board, which can drive up your expenses.
+Tuition and fees take care of the costs of attendance for one year of school, but do not include room and board, which is an added bill you will get when living on campus.
 Keep in mind a lot of students obtain financial aid and scholarships that decrease their total cost.

 View the following table to find 2016 - 2017 academic year costs.

 There continues to be an increase of 3.6% in Clarke University tuition and fees for out-of-state students in the past five years.
 Tuition increased by 3.6% and fees increased by 4.9%.
 This school year, undergrads can expect to pay $32,012 based on current estimates.